Unitary Complexity and the Uhlmann Transformation Problem: Unitary Synthesis Problems and Unitary Complexity Classes

+\begin{definition}[Time-uniform quantum query circuits] A family $(C^*_{x,r})_{x \in \bits^*,r \in \N}$ of polynomial-size quantum query circuits is \emph{time-uniform} (or just \emph{uniform}) if there exists a classical polynomial-time Turing machine that on input $(x,1^r)$ outputs the description of $C^*_{x,r}$.
+We call a time-uniform family of quantum query circuits a \emph{polynomial-time quantum query algorithm}. \end{definition}

-Using quantum query circuits, we can define reductions between unitary synthesis problems. \begin{definition}[Reductions between unitary synthesis problems] Let $\mathscr{U} = (U_x)_x$ and $\mathscr{V} = (V_x)_x$ denote unitary synthesis problems.
-Then $\mathscr{U}$ \emph{(polynomial-time) reduces} to $\mathscr{V}$ if for all polynomials $q(n)$ there exists a polynomial-time quantum query algorithm $C^*$ such all instantiations $C^{\usynth{V}}$ of $C^*$ implement $\usynth{U}$ with worst-case error $1/q(|x|)$. \end{definition}
+Using quantum query circuits, we can define polynomial-time reductions between unitary synthesis problems.
+Intuitively, ``$\mathscr{U}$ polynomial-time reduces to $\mathscr{V}$'' means that $\mathscr{U}$ can be implemented efficiently if we have access to oracle gates that (approximately) implement channel completions of instances of $\mathscr{V}$. \begin{definition}[Polynomial-time reductions between unitary synthesis problems] Let $\mathscr{U} = (U_x)_x$ and $\mathscr{V} = (V_x)_x$ denote unitary synthesis problems.
+Then $\mathscr{U}$ \emph{polynomial-time reduces} to $\mathscr{V}$ if there exists a polynomial-time quantum query algorithm $C^* = (C_{x,r}^*)_{x,r}$ such that $C^{\mathscr{V}}$ is a worst-case implementation of $\usynth{U}$. \end{definition}

+This notion of reduction readily extends to distributional problems, too.
+The only thing that changes is whether the oracle gates are instantiated with worst-case or average-case implementations, and whether the instantiated query circuit is required to be a worst-case or an average-case implementation.
+We spell out the definition for completeness.